Consultation on Church Union: The 1970 Plan of Union

 Despite intense negotiations, membership of the denominations overwhelmingly rejected the "Plan of Union" when it was proposed in 1970.
 Much agreement was reached on the first six and a half chapters of the proposal ("From Unity to Union", "What it Means to be God's People", "To Be Members in This Community", "The Living Faith", "This People at Worship", and the first half of "To Be Ministers of Christ"), but when specifics of ministry came up, there was significant disagreement.

 In 1972 after the devastation caused by Hurricane Agnes in the Wilkes-Barre/Kingston, Pennsylvania, area, the Methodist Church and Presbyterian Church, one block apart in Kingston, considered the wisdom of spending so much money to reconstitute two expensive buildings.
 Quickly the discussion moved from "Should we merge?" to a discussion of "Is there any reason we should NOT merge?"
 The pastors talked with denominational leaders and worked on a plan after chatting extensively with COCU in Princeton, NJ, and receiving excellent direction for their idea.
 In October 1973, the new entity came into existence: The Church of Christ Uniting in Kingston, PA.
-More information can be obtained from The Church of Christ Uniting, Market Street, Kingston, PA, 18704.